CU-ESIIL/FCC24_Group_3/README.md

 ## Documentation
 - Access detailed documentation on our [GitHub Pages site](https://your-gh-pages-url/).

-## Group Members
-- Member 1: Asha Paudel, I am a Nepalese.
-Currently, I work as a Data Scientist at NextEra Energy Company based at Juno Beach in Florida.
-- Member 2: Jiaming Lu - Postdoctoral Researcher at University of Utah
-- Member 3: Tatum VanHawkins
-- Member 4: Martha Morrissey
-- [Link to more detailed bios or profiles if available and desired.]

 ## Code Repository Structure
 - **Data Processing**: Scripts for cleaning, merging, and managing datasets.